Skip to main content

 4. Meal logging

-Meal logging is an easy way to keep track of what you eat.
+Meal logging refers to keeping track of what you eat in real time.
 It can help you become more aware of your eating habits and identify patterns.
 Also, meal logging can help make sure you’re getting the nutrients your body needs, especially if you’re cutting back on certain foods.

-Here’s a free, weekly food log from the CDC to help you get started.
+The CDC provides a free, weekly food log template to help you get started.

 5. Water tracker

-Drinking water may support weight maintenance.
-It makes sense — water is calorie-free and doesn’t have added sugars like soft drinks.
-One study found that people who drank water before meals tended to lose more weight while following a lower-calorie diet than those who didn’t.
+One study found that people who drank water before meals lost more weight while following a lower-calorie diet than those who didn’t drink water before meals.

 6. Workout diary

 Logging your physical activity can motivate you to exercise.
-Track details like the number of steps you take, or minutes spent riding your bike.
-And don’t forget other physical activities like walking your dog, cleaning your house, or mowing the lawn.
+You can track details like the number of steps you take, or the number of minutes you spend riding your bike, running, or walking.
+And don’t forget that everyday physical activities like walking your dog, cleaning your house, or mowing the lawn count, too.

 7. Mood tracker